Education system

 Future Learn is a portal offering a wide range of free courses as distance learning courses.
 These are provided in English by a number of universities throughout the world.

-A number of institutes in the Maastricht Region offer a variety of programmes for full-time or part-time adult education at MBO level during the daytime.
+A number of institutes in the Maastricht Region offer a variety of programmes for full-time or part-time adult education at MBO (vocational) level during the day.
 These are, however, mostly in Dutch.

-Syntra, a Belgian institute offers a wide range of practical qualifications, some of which can be followed as full-time, part-time or evening classes, but in Dutch.
+Syntra, a Belgian institute offers a wide range of practical qualifications, some of which can be followed as full-time, part-time or evening classes in Dutch.

-Students with a foreign diploma want to enrol in education in the Netherlands should contact the school or university where they want to study.
-The educational institutions can apply for a credential evaluation for free at Samenwerkingsorganisatie Beroepsonderwijs Bedrijfsleven – SBB (Cooperation Organisation for Vocational Education, Training and the Labour Market) or Nuffic (Dutch Organisation for Internationalisation in Education).
+Students that have attained qualifications outside the Netherlands who want to enrol in education in the Netherlands should contact the school or university where they want to study to assess if their qualifications afford them eligibility to enrol in their chosen course.
+The educational institutions can apply for a credential evaluation for free at Samenwerkingsorganisatie Beroepsonderwijs Bedrijfsleven – SBB (Cooperation Organisation for Vocational Education, Training and the Labour Market) or Nuffic (Organisation for Internationalisation in Education).
 They then also decide whether or not the student can be admitted and if there is the possibility of exemption for certain elements of study.

-In the absence of an official diploma, it may be possible to assess practical experience as eerder verworven competenties – EVC, which is then judged to be equivalent to a specific diploma qualification, and/or provides exemption from certain subjects whilst studying for a particular qualification.
+In the absence of an official degree, it may be possible to assess practical experience as eerder verworven competenties – EVC, which is then judged to be equivalent to a specific diploma qualification.
+This provides exemption from certain subjects whilst studying for a particular qualification.
 The level of competences and experience is assessed by the EVC Centre.
 This procedure can also be followed together with an employer.

 There are several locations in the Maastricht Region offering lessons for Dutch as a foreign language.